Grouping of electors: Spain

-According to the Spanish electoral law, a grouping of electors (Spanish: agrupación de electores) is a group of citizens temporarily associated with the goal of presenting a candidature to a particular election.
-It is a format that a candidature can use to present to a given election.
-To present the candidature, a candidate must present a minimum number of signatures relative to the electoral census.
+According to the Spanish electoral law, a (Spanish: agrupación de electores) a candidature must present a minimum number of signatures relative to the electoral census.
 Given its temporary nature, if the promoters wanted to use the grouping for another election, the latter must be re-constituted.
 Unlike political parties, party federations or electoral coalitions, a grouping of electors cannot profit from public electoral funding from a preceding candidature.